OpenDSA/OpenDSA/RST/source/Development/AnalAsymptotic.rst

 algorithm.
 These terms |---| and their associated symbols |---| indicate precisely what aspect of the algorithm's behavior is being described.
-One is the :dfn:`upper bound` for the growth of the algorithm's running time.
+One is the :term:`upper bound` for the growth of the algorithm's running time.
 It indicates the upper or highest growth rate that the algorithm can have.